raphaelquast/EOmaps/docs/contribute.rst

-    This will trigger a first build of the documentation and start a http server that hosts the local documentation (and live reloads it as soon as it is re-built)
+    This will trigger a first build of the documentation and start a http server that hosts the local documentation (and live reloads it as soon as the build process finished)